maxkagamine/Moq.Contrib.HttpClient/README.md

     });
 ```

-> Note: If you're getting a "Extension methods (here: HttpClientFactoryExtensions.CreateClient) may not be used in setup / verification expressions." error, make sure you're passing a string where it says `"api"` in the example.
+> Note: If you're getting a "Extension methods (here:
+> HttpClientFactoryExtensions.CreateClient) may not be used in setup /
+> verification expressions." error, make sure you're passing a string where it
+> says `"api"` in the example.

 ### Integration tests

-For [integration tests](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests), rather than replace the IHttpClientFactory implementation in the service collection, it's possible to leverage the existing DI infrastructure and configure it to use a mock handler as the "primary" HttpMessageHandler instead:
+For [integration tests], rather than replace the IHttpClientFactory
+implementation in the service collection, it's possible to leverage the existing
+DI infrastructure and configure it to use a mock handler as the "primary"
+instead:

 ```csharp
 public class ExampleTests : IClassFixture<WebApplicationFactory<Startup>>